 For example, human depressive disorders are characterized in part by feelings of sadness, hopelessness, and despair.
 In an effort to measure "despair" in rodents, the most commonly used behavioral test is the forced swim test, in which an experimenter places a rat or mouse in a container of water with no way to escape or rest.
 Experimenters falsely interpret the amount of time the animal spends swimming or struggling to escape as a measure of the animal's lack of despair.
 This misguided notion originated from the observation that swimming and struggling time could be extended by giving the animal some types of human antidepressants (even though this assumption ignores the many false positives and false negatives that the test produces).
-As has been widely discussed in the scientific literature, an animal's behavior in the forced swim test may represent an evolutionary adaptation to the stressful situation and should not be used to try to determine their mood.2 The results can be influenced by an animal's strain and many experimental variances, including water depth, container dimensions, and temperature.3-6
+As has been widely discussed in the scientific literature, an animal's behavior in the forced swim test may represent an evolutionary adaptation to the stressful situation and should not be used to try to determine their mood.
+The results can be influenced by an animal's strain and many experimental variances, including water depth, container dimensions, and temperature.3-6

 A PETA neuroscientist and collaborators have published papers discrediting the use of the forced swim test as a valid method for screening antidepressant drugs.
-Their findings revealed that the use of this test by the world's top 15 pharmaceutical companies did not produce any drugs currently approved for treating depression in humans.7 They also highlighted actionable steps that regulatory authorities could take to eliminate the use of the forced swim test (and the similar tail suspension test) in the pharmaceutical industry.8 and elevated mazes (for anxiety),^{12,13} marble burying (for compulsion),14 chronic unpredictable stress (to induce psychopathologies)15-have similar flaws.
-These concerns have led to the awareness that "some of these assays must be discontinued, and placed in the past; while we seek improved, innovative strategies for outcome measures."16
+Their findings revealed that the use of this test by the world's top 15 pharmaceutical companies did not produce any drugs currently approved for treating depression in humans.
+They also highlighted actionable steps that regulatory authorities could take to eliminate the use of the forced swim test (and the similar tail suspension test) in the pharmaceutical industry.

+Other animal behavioral tests-such as the sucrose preference test (for anhedonia),9-11 the open field test and elevated mazes (for anxiety), marble burying (for compulsion), chronic unpredictable stress (to induce psychopathologies)-have similar flaws.
+These concerns have led to the awareness that "some of these assays must be discontinued, and placed in the past; while we seek improved, innovative strategies for outcome measures."